punchagan/inkling/README.md

 - You can add a footer to be included in all the emails and the web pages, by adding a **Heading 2** with the text **Footer**, before the first **Heading 1** entry.
-- You can start by creating a copy of this [sample document], if you prefer
+- You can start by creating a copy of this [sample document], if you like

 [sample document]: https://docs.google.com/document/d/1kgCmkiNCAKmBgc7aK2e_M-AGWNf3nzOUMFt62Tnd6wg/edit?usp=sharing